makeplans/makeplans-api/readme.md

 When your integration is ready to be released then you can sign up for a real account at https://app.makeplans.net/client/new

-## Base API URL
+## Public and private API

-The base URL is `https://youraccount.makeplans.net/api/` for production apps and `https://youraccount.test.makeplans.net/api/` for test apps.
+If you are planning to integrate directly from your application to MakePlans or need to modify information in MakePlans then you must use the private API.
+This API requires authentication with an API-key and should not be done publically (on a website).

+The public API is available for simple read-only operations.
+This is useful if you want to present information from MakePlans on your website using JavaScript.
+Because these operations are done on a public website you can not authenticate using your API-key.
+With the public API you can fetch a list of services, available timeslots and initialize the booking process.

 All requests are done over HTTPS.
 Each object in MakePlans has its own endpoints.

+### Base API URL

+#### Private API

+The base URL is `https://youraccount.makeplans.net/api/` for production apps and `https://youraccount.test.makeplans.net/api/` for test apps.

-## Versioning
+##### Versioning

 The current version of the API is version 1.
 The versioning scheme is as follows: `/api/v{version_number}/`.
 All paths in the rest of the document uses `/api/v1/` as base path.

 Please keep up to date with the API as older versions may be deprecated.

+#### Public API

+The base URL is your account booking site such as `https://youraccount.makeplans.net/`.
+There is no versioning.
+Only the latest version of the API is available.

+Only read-only operations such as list and show are available with the public API.
+If you need to modify any data please use the private API.

 ## Data formats